-Last week, I purchased a brand new laptop to work on since an upgrade was much needed.
+I still remember when I purchased a brand new laptop to work on since an upgrade was much needed.
 I got an Acer Aspire that had some pretty solid specifications and it does work great.
-The only problem it has are some random shut downs without any apparent reason.
-Fortunately, I think I might have found a fix and I am here to help you fix the Acer laptop shutting down randomly as well.
+The only problem it has is that is shuts down randomly without an apparent reason.
+Fortunately, I found the fix and I will share with you in today’s article.

 Apparently – and unfortunately – this is a pretty common thing with newer Acer laptop models.
-There are many people complaining about the same thing: their laptop shuts down without a warning at completely random intervals.
+There are many people complaining about the same thing: their laptop shuts down without a warning at completely random intervals, with no apparent reason.

 There doesn’t seem to be anything causing these shut downs, but they always occur when the charger is not plugged in – but even if the battery is full.